JohnAllanE/image-resizer/README.md

 - Accepts a defined set of input extensions for batch processing
 - Output to JPEG (default) or WebP format
 - Configurable width (default 1000px) and quality settings
-- Normalizes output to 8-bit RGB
+- Normalizes output to 8-bit depth and RGB colourspace
 - CLI interface

 ## Installation